Exótico

-In lucha libre, an exótico (/es/) is a male wrestler, known as a luchador, who fights and performs while incorporating feminine aspects in to their wrestling personas, known as "gimmicks".
+In Mexico, an exótico (/es/) is a male professional wrestler who fights and performs while incorporating feminine aspects in to their wrestling personas, known as "gimmicks".
 They are characterized by a camp style, feminine costumes, and humor.
 Though not all exóticos are gay, some are and some incorporate sexual ambiguity into their performance.
-Wearing feather boas, headdresses, sequins or stockings, they are often seen as defying traditional macho Latino culture.
+Wearing feather boas, headdresses, sequins or stockings, they are often seen as defying "traditional macho culture".

 Meaning

-Lucha libre (Mexican-style professional wrestling) is a blend of art and sport that involves various fighting techniques such as judo, jujitsu, grappling and kickboxing.
-It is a world of masked luchadores (enmascarados), flying little people and flamboyant costuming, one filled with acrobatics and athleticism, all mixed with drama, pageantry and a physical comedy that is uniquely Latino origin.
-Everything that a luchador says, does, and wears is essential to their character and their performance.
-There are different kind of luchadores who represent good and evil, técnico or rudo/heel, and queers.
+Lucha libre or lucha libre mexicana (translated as "freestyle wrestling") is the term used to describe the wrestling style originary from Mexico, characterized by rapid sequences of holds and maneuvers, "high-flying" aerial techniques, and colorful masks, all mixed with drama, pageantry and a physical comedy that is uniquely of Hispanic origin.
+Everything that a wrestlers says, does, and wears is essential to their character and their performance.
+There are different kind of wrestlers who represent good and evil, técnico or rudo/heel, and queers.
 Lucha libre is a space in which the macho-maricón (heterosexual-homosexual continuum) is represented not only in the relative positioning of men competing over who is "more" macho but also by men who have abdicated their masculinity.

 Many gay wrestlers show in their performances that they may identify as a female, but can be just as strong as a male, and can deliver a great performance just like any other male wrestler.
 Lucha libre is a performance that is open to multiple readings on axis of representation by two men.
-Many lucha libre matches cannot be described as a struggle between two men, because not all wrestlers are male, and not all male wrestlers are unambiguously men.
-A lucha libre match between two men represents a rudo and a técnico (evil and good), in which most exóticos end up being rudos.
+Many matches cannot be described as a struggle between two men, because not all wrestlers are male, and not all male wrestlers are unambiguously men.
+A match between two men represents a rudo and a técnico (evil and good), in which most exóticos end up being rudos.
 This does not apply to all exóticos, but the audience usually responds to them being a rudo.